technofocus-pte/buildmoderniseaiappsdepth/Use case 03/Usecase03.md

     +++az login+++

->**Note**: If see WARNING: A web browser has been opened at `https://login.microsoftonline.com/organizations/oauth2/v2.0/authorize.`Please continue the login in the web browser.
+>**Note**: If see WARNING: A web browser has been opened at `https://login.microsoftonline.com/organizations/oauth2/v2.0/authorize.`Please continue to login in to the web browser.
 If no web browser is available or if the web browser fails to open, use device code flow with +++az login --use-device-code+++

 ![A black background with yellow text Description automatically generated](./media/image1.jpeg)

-2. This command will take you to the default browser to login.
+2. This command will take you to the default browser to log in.
 Login with your Azure subscription account.

 ![A screenshot of a computer Description automatically generated](./media/image2.jpeg)